-Whether files are passed on by hand, by post or electronically, written evidence of this transfer (e.g., the form at appendix a of this document) appropriately signed and dated, should be retained by both the originating and receiving setting.
+Whether files are passed on by hand, by post or electronically, written evidence of this transfer appropriately signed and dated, should be retained by both the originating and receiving setting.
 A sample form for this purpose is included in section 7 of this guidance.

 Under General Data Protection Regulations, the originating establishment should have good reason to retain copies of any information and should only keep what is proportionate for their needs, for a reasonable length of time.

 Settings therefore need to include safeguarding information in their retention policy and privacy notice.
-For example, the setting could be asked to provide evidence after the child has left, so they may want to keep a copy of the transfer form, along with a copy of the chronology of events and any records pertaining to the establishment 25

-(e.g., completed 'welfare concern' forms), however, it may not be necessary for example to keep copies of the minutes of child protection conferences as these will be retained by children's social care.
+For example, the setting could be asked to provide evidence after the child has left, so they may want to keep a copy of the transfer form, along with a copy of the chronology of events and any records pertaining to the establishment (e.g., completed 'welfare concern' forms), however, it may not be necessary, for example to keep copies of the minutes of child protection conferences as these will be retained by children's social care.